The importance of SEO for small businesses

 The power of reviews and user-generated content

-Replying to reviews: the S.T.A.R. method
+Responding to reviews: S.T.A.R. method.

-Social media and local signals
+Social networks and local signals

 Although likes are not a direct SEO factor, the correlation exists via content distribution and link building.
 A small business should choose two main channels: Facebook for intergenerational B2C and Instagram for visuals, for example.
 The key is to use geolocation post by post.
 A Hootsuite study shows that Instagram posts tagged with a location receive 79 % more engagement.